itsdfish/UtilityModels.jl/docs/src/gambles.md

 Gamble objects are a special type of categorical distribution which contain a $n \times 1$ vector of possible outcomes and a corresponding $n \times 1$ vector of outcome probabilities.
 The fields are

-- `v`: the vector of outcome values
+- `v`: a vector of outcome values
-- `p`: the vector of outcome probabilities
+- `p`: a vector of outcome probabilities

 # Example